 (Percutaneous Endoscopic Gastrostomy)

-The PEG tube stays in your stomach for months or years to allow you to receive fluids, medicines, and nutrition when you cannot take in enough nutrition by mouth.
+The PEG tube stays in your stomach for months or years to allow you to receive fluids, medicines, and nutrition when you can't take in enough nutrition by mouth.
 Once you have this type of tube, it is important to let your doctor know if the tube comes out, because the opening will close quickly.

 A PEG tube may be a good choice for children or adults who can’t eat and drink enough to meet their daily nutrition needs.
 A PEG tube may also help prevent a dangerous condition called aspiration.
 Aspiration can occur if you have trouble swallowing normally and you breathe food or liquids into your lungs.